eipporko/Cube/README.md

 # Cube

-Test it and you could see an awesome and epic colored cube in your screen.
+Test it and you could see an awesome colored cube in your screen.
-Using an incredible 3D technology!
+Using an incredible 3D technology which will allow you to navigate around the cube!.

-You can navigate around it.
+Epic cube it's Epic!

 ## Controls
 * Mouse: Move Camera